thedanhle/Youtube-Data-API/README.md

 - [X] Create a README that outlines your application and how to run it.
 - [X] Implement pagination or infinity scrolling for said list of videos

+## TODO
+- [ ] Fix CSS styling to make the logos/company name fit dynamically on windows/mac or when zooming in/out.
+- [ ] Fix issue where welcome component doesn't disappear after navigating to the home component.
+- [ ] Add comments to code for understanding.
+- [ ] Fix CSS styling to make the pagination easier to see.

 ##### Youtube Data API Documentation:
 - https://developers.google.com/youtube/v3/getting-started